robbell/hi/README.md

   - [ ] Single pages
   - [ ] List pages (homepage, tags)
 - [ ] Tests!
 (Probably to come later as I'm still learning Go)

+### Development practices

+- [ ] Should I copy the application to the root of my Docker image?
+- [ ] Optimise Dockerfile - seems to be rebuilding when later layers are changed
+- [ ] Understand the details of Go Modules

 ## Future
 - [ ] AMP support